 - Reusable Water Bottle: Save money while keeping plastic out of the ocean.

-Whether it’s warm and sunny or raining, you’ll need to be prepared.
-Here are some tips on the type of clothes generally needed in South East Asia.
+Whether it’s warm and sunny or raining, you’ll need to be prepared with the right clothes.
+Here are some tips on the type of clothes generally needed when travelling in South East Asia.

 - A few outfits: Don’t overdo it, less is more.